bmax121/APatch/doc/en/faq.md

 ## How does AKP root?

-Root access is a feature provided by KP.
+Root is a functionality provided by KP.
-KP modifies the "cred" structure to set the UID to 0 (root user) and all capabilities to 1.
+KP modifies the `cred` structure to set all UIDs to 0, and sets all capabilities to 1.
+SELinux is bypassed through hooks.
-Additionally, it utilizes SELinux hooks to grant tasks access to all permissions.
-KP hooks into system calls to provide this capability to user-space, and this system call is referred to as SuperCall.
+KP hooks system calls to provide this capability to user space, and this system call is referred to as SuperCall.
-To invoke SuperCall, a credential is required, known as the SuperKey.
-Successful invocation of SuperCall depends on the correctness of the SuperKey.
-If the SuperKey is incorrect, the caller remains unaffected.
+Invoking SuperCall requires passing a credential, known as the SuperKey.
+SuperCall can only be successfully invoked when the SuperKey is correct; if the SuperKey is incorrect, the caller remains unaffected.

 ## How to invoke the su command?